Alex1iv/sf_data_sci/README.md

 * [CV]

 ### Project description
 Predicts a guessed number using as few as possible attempts.
+In average, the algorithm predicats the number after 6 attempts.

 **Conditions**
 - The computer generates random integer number in a range from 0 to 100.